apurvakhatri-qu/679a94232a2da6216b350863/business_requirements.md

 # Business Use Case for Streamlit Application: gwe

+## Conclusion

+The **gwe** Streamlit application serves as a vital tool for laboratories looking to enhance their data management and analytical capabilities.
+By providing a robust set of features aimed at data processing, visualization, and collaboration, the application ensures that users can focus on research and analysis rather than getting bogged down by manual data handling.
+Through this digital solution, **gwe** will empower laboratory teams to achieve greater efficiency, accuracy, and innovation in their daily operations.

 ## Abstract

 The **gwe** Streamlit application provides a comprehensive solution for laboratory professionals seeking to optimize data management, analysis, and visualization.
 As a centralized platform, **gwe** enhances productivity by automating data processing tasks, facilitating collaborative efforts, and supporting informed decision-making through intuitive visualization tools.
 This document outlines the application’s purpose, core functionalities, key features, and its potential impact on laboratory operations.